 - Urine test

-The above tests can be used to determine if a driver used marijuana.
+The above methods can be used to determine if a driver used the drug.
 However, they all have serious drawbacks.
-Marijuana does not dissipate from a person’s system as quickly as alcohol.
+The drug does not dissipate from a person’s system as quickly as alcohol.
 Marijuana tests often cannot tell:

-- How long ago a driver used marijuana
+- How long ago a driver used the drug

-A criminal defense lawyer in Los Angeles may be able to dispute the results of a marijuana test after you are arrested.
-Let’s consider each of the above tests in more detail now.
+A criminal defense lawyer in Los Angeles may be able to dispute the results of a drug test after you are arrested.

 For a free legal consultation, call (310) 896-2723

-Blood and Saliva Tests for DUI Usage in California
+Blood and Saliva Samples for DUI Usage in California

-Urine tests in California are not used as frequently as blood and saliva tests.
-However, a police officer may request you complete these assessments in some situations.
-Urine tests also do not detect THC.
-A urine test will look for inactive metabolites associated with marijuana usage.
+In California, urine samples are not used as frequently as blood and saliva tests.
+However, a police officer may request that you complete these assessments in some situations.
+Urine samples also don’t detect if THC is present; they only look for inactive metabolites associated with drug usage.

-However, you should be aware that these metabolites only indicate that someone used marijuana.
+However, you should be aware that these metabolites only indicate that someone used the drug.
 They cannot show that a driver was impaired.
-They also remain in a person’s system for a long time after a driver uses marijuana.
+They also remain in a person’s system for a long time after a driver uses it.
 The metabolites may show up on a urine test for up to a month after someone uses marijuana.

-Officers Look for Physical Evidence of Marijuana Usage
+Officers Look for Physical Evidence of Drug Usage

 In addition to conducting chemical tests, a law enforcement officer may look at a driver’s behavior and physical state when making a marijuana DUI arrest.
 Police officers throughout California are trained to look for: